-This Amendment No. 3 to RFP 23-04:
+This Amendment No. 3 to RFP 23-05:

 - I. Clarifies what "managed service option" means in the context of Category 1 services, and what it means in the context of Category 2 services; and - II.
-Modifies the vendor reference requirement of RFP 23-04 to, among other things, clarify that vendor references shall not include current staff of the Office of the Secretary of State; and - III.
-Compiles the questions received from vendors after the Pre-Proposal Conference held jointly for RFP 23-04 and RFP 23-05 on January 6, 2023, up through the deadline for vendors to submit questions - January 13, 2023 - and provides answers to those questions.
+Modifies RFP 23-05 to specifically include a requirement for vendor references in proposals submitted; and - III.
+Compiles the questions received from vendors after the Pre-Proposal Conference held jointly for RFP 23-04 and RFP 23-05 on January 6, 2023, up through the deadline for vendors to submit questions January 13, 2023 and provides answers to those questions.

 Note: Please accept our apologies for the delayed posting of the questions and answers.
 Many good questions were posed and additional time was needed to provide all vendors with complete answers, as well as some clarifications elsewhere in the RFP.
-In an effort to avoid inadvertent omission of important information, and to present vendors with a complete picture of this comprehensive project, both the questions and answers relevant to this RFP and to RFP 23-05 are included below.
+In an effort to avoid inadvertent omission of important information, and to present vendors with a complete picture of this comprehensive project, both the questions and answers relevant to this RFP and to RFP 23-04 are included below.